claiduiuc/CLAID-Website/_team/dzcharlieJ.md

 linkedinurl: 'https://www.linkedin.com/in/charliecjung'
 ---

-I am a senior studying Mathematics and Computer Science.
-I like to run and explore new places in my free time.
+Graduated senior, studied Mathematics and Computer Science.
+I like to run and explore new places in my free time. <i> Alumni <i>